Mustafa-Dara-Ozevin/turkish_dict/README.md

 * Typing word's with "I" causes api call to fail
 * Blocking api call makes the program unresponsive while it is getting processed
+* UI elements are not dynamic and breaks at lower application sizes

 ## Platforms